 We continually evaluate capital projects designed to expand capacity, enhance packaging capabilities and improve efficiencies at our manufacturing facilities.
-In the latter part of fiscal 2004, we initiated several capital expenditure programs to upgrade our manufacturing facilities, which resulted in increased capital expenditures.
-Such programs have continued in fiscal 2006; however, capital expenditures in fiscal 2006 are not expected to exceed fiscal 2005 amounts
+In the latter part of fiscal 2004, we initiated several capital expenditure programs to upgrade our manufacturing facilities, which resulted in increased capital expenditures in fiscal 2005 and, to a lesser extent, in fiscal 2006.
+Capital expenditures in fiscal 2006 are expected to be less than fiscal 2005 amounts.